 Next to this excellence arises the challenge of the Pearl of the Delta, created in Scardovari with Florent Tarbouriech and Alessio Greguoldo.
 It is a pink oyster, sweet and elegant, an ambassador of biodiversity and a sentinel of the eastern borders of the Po Delta, where the canals compose an extraordinary landscape.
 Its vegetable sweetness, recognizable even with closed eyes, captivates the most refined palates.
 For Armando, the true dream is an Italy capable of enhancing its forgotten coasts, becoming "the place to be" for oyster farming: a supply chain made of traceability, gastronomic culture, and training.

 This is not just a business story: it is a cultural mission that unites marine biology, scientific innovation, and outreach.
 Oyster Oasis doesn’t just sell oysters, but experiences: masterclasses, tastings, pairings with Champagne, sake, whisky, cigars, and infusions.
-Each oyster becomes a language, an emotion, access to a new taste imaginary.
-Producing excellent oysters is not enough: they must be told about, piqued curiosity, shaped.
+Each oyster becomes a language, an emotion, a gateway taste experience.
+Producing excellent oysters is not enough: they're story must be told, and inspire curiosity.
 In an era where consumers seek authenticity, sustainability, and true stories, Oyster Oasis is the perfect synthesis of innovation and tradition, science and beauty.
-Armando Tandoi has ignited a spark that has become a concrete project: a briny dream made of ropes, wind, and Italian passion, with the flavor of the sea and the strength of clear ideas.
+Armando Tandoi has ignited a spark that has become a concrete project: a salty dream made of ropes, wind, and Italian passion, with the flavor of the sea and the strength of clear ideas.